April 5, 2021

-Baseball season is upon us, local sports teams are finally practicing and playing outside, and runners are out in full force.
-There are a few things to be mindful of in order to prevent injury while engaged in high intensity sports.
-Whether it be the baseball pitcher, baserunner, or track star long jumper, new injuries tend to arise within the first few weeks.
+Baseball is upon us, local sports teams are finally practicing and playing outside, and runners are out in full force.
+There are a few things to be mindful of to prevent injury while engaging in high intensity sports.
+Whether it be a baseball player or track star- long jumper, new injuries tend to arise within the first few weeks into the season.
 These injuries are due to new forces upon lower extremities that the body is not used to.
-Common injuries from these new forces could include stress fracture, ankle or foot buckling, ankle sprain, or more serious injuries that could need surgery.
+Common injuries from these new forces could include stress fracture, ankle sprain, ankle or foot buckling, or more serious injuries that could need surgery.
 You may be asking yourself: “How do I prepare for sports this year?”
-Let go over a few crucial tips to keep you moving and out of the orthopedic clinic.
+Let’s go over a few crucial tips to keep you moving and out of the orthopedic clinic.

 It is always important to warm up your muscles before use.
 This will go a long way to preventing injury.
 Doing so provides oxygen to the local tissues.
 Stretch before your warm-ups and focus on calf muscles performing stretching several times a day.
-The more flexibility you have will allow the leg and foot to tolerate more strenuous activity.
+The more flexibility you have allows the leg and foot to tolerate more strenuous activity.
 A lack of flexibility leads to muscle strain or undue forces that can injure the foot and ankle.
 Keep in mind: you are a year older than last Spring!
 It takes longer to warm up with age and conditioning becomes more important each year.

 A commonly asked question is “what shoes are best?”.
 The best answer is finding a shoe that properly fits you.
 Studies have shown more people buy too small a shoe.
 Improper sizing leads to pressure, blisters and awkward landings that can be hurtful overtime.
 Try buying a cleat with more room to fit an insert for added support.
 Runners should obtain a shoe that compliments your foot shape.
 For example, flat footed people should wear a shoe with more medial or inside support.